joanne3099/independent-learning-module/README.md

 - The number in the centre will contain your highest score, and will be updated whenever you play again
 - The images of the space ship on the left refers to the lives left

+Thank you for trying out my first project.